hashicorp/nomad/website/source/docs/configuration/index.html.md

 - `log_json` `(bool: false)` - Output logs in a JSON format.

+- `log_file` `(string: "")` - Specifies the path for logging.
+If the path
+  does not includes a filename, the filename defaults to "nomad-{timestamp}.log".
+  This setting can be combined with `log_rotate_bytes` and `log_rotate_duration` for a fine-grained log rotation control.

+- `log_rotate_bytes` `(int: 0)` - Specifies the number of bytes that should be
+  written to a log before it needs to be rotated.
+Unless specified, there is no limit to the number of bytes that can be written to a log file.

+- `log_rotate_duration` `(duration: "24h")` - Specifies the maximum duration a
+  log should be written to before it needs to be rotated.
+Must be a duration value such as 30s.

+- `log_rotate_max_files` `(int: 0)` - Specifies the maximum number of older log
+  file archives to keep.
+If 0 no files are ever deleted.

 - `name` `(string: [hostname])` - Specifies the name of the local node.
 This value is used to identify individual agents.
 When specified on a server, the name must be unique within the region.